ESP has several internal teams and committees for its internal organization and coordination.

 - Executive committee

 - Steering committee advises the Executive Committee, provides oversight of the operation and governance of the ESP, and makes broader decisions affecting the general membership of the ESP.

 - ESP secretariat

 - Issue commissions ensure proper attention to important issues.
-Currently ESP has four issue commissions:
+Currently ESP has five issue commissions:

-- Development Commission supports the development of a long-term funding strategy for ESP
+- Long-term Financing Strategy Commission supports the development of a long-term funding strategy for ESP

 - International Relations Commission strengthens and maintains ESPs role in the ES science/policy/practice nexus at an international level and provides access for ESP members to key organisations.

 - Conference Design Commission develops a consistent program for the ESP-conferences.